ibm-cloud-docs/cis/logpush.md

 {{site.data.keyword.cis_full}} Enterprise-level plans have access to detailed logs of HTTP, DNS, and Range requests, and firewall events for their domains.
 These logs are helpful for debugging and analytics, especially when combined with other data sources, such as ingress or application server logs at the origin.
 {: shortdesc}

 The data from Logpush is the same as that from [Logpull](/docs/cis?topic=cis-logpull#logpull).
 However, unlike Logpull, which allows you to download request logs, Logpush provides the option to push the request logs to IBM Cloud Logs or an IBM Cloud Object Storage bucket.

 You must [enable log retention](/docs/cis?topic=cis-logpull#log-retention) before you use Logpush.
-{: note}
+{: attention}

 Range and firewall event logs are not included in HTTP/HTTPS logs and require separate jobs.
 These jobs can be sent to the same destination, but when using Cloud Object Storage, a different path must be used.